 260 Warrenton Rd. // +1 540-372-7585

-Paradise Diner serves a mix of American, Greek, and Italian food.
+Paradise Diner serves a mix of American, Greek, and Italian food (one of the top Fredericksburg Restaurants).
 That might seem like a lot at once, but it works, and locals love it.
 This is my sister’s favorite place for a country-fried steak.
 And remember, we’re from Oklahoma—we know good country fried steaks!

 The menu at Paradise Diner changes regularly, but you can always expect to find Greek dishes such as their stuffed cabbage with lemon cream, Greek spaghetti, or moussaka.

 On the more international side, look for rotating specials like the shrimp Creole, roasted pork with a pineapple cherry sauce, or a London broil topped with mushroom gravy.
 Other days, you might find eggplant Parmesan, lamb shank with Greek salad, crab cake sandwiches, or fried calamari.
 Keep coming back and you might be offered Porterhouse pork chops, roasted turkey breasts with stuffing and gravy, a fried oyster dinner, or even a broiled filet of salmon stuffed with crab meat.

 Paradise Diner also serves a full breakfast menu with choices including waffles, French toast, pumpkin hotcakes, breakfast sandwiches, and several types of omelets.
 Next time I go, I want to try the crab cake Benedict or the fried chicken and waffles.